zammad/zammad-documentation/general-glossary.rst

 ============

 * Organizations are used to group users.
-* The common use case is to group the employees of a company to one organization.
+* The common use case is to group the employees of a company into one organization.

 Overview
 ========